MichaelZalla/zalla-io-website/content/projects/ink-blit/index.md

 ``` -->
 ### 4. Semantic types

-Games that take keyboard input and render text-based (or ASCII) graphics commonly deal with similar data types; `ink-blit` offers some pre-defined types for convenience, including:
+Games that take keyboard input and render text-based (or ASCII) graphics commonly deal with similar data types; `ink-blit` offers some predefined types for convenience, including:

 - `Buffer`
 - `Dimensions`